 HEAT DAMAGE CAN BE REVERSIBLE

 I researched for hours and finally came to the conclusion that I needed to deep condition, treat my hair with protein and seal in moisture with oils.
 Here are the pros to this situation: heat damage is reversible, as long as it’s minimal.
 Heat applied to the hair above a certain temperature causes the protein structures to break down and lose their shape, which is a permanent chemical change.
-If damage reaches this point, it is then irreversible and the only way to treat is to cut the damage off.
+If the damage reaches this point, it is then irreversible and the only way to treat is to cut the damage off.
 After a couple of washes, increased deep conditioning, and protein treatments, my hair is bouncing back slowly but surely.

 Next time I decide to heat style my hair, I will first do a protein treatment, followed by deep conditioning BEFORE applying heat and will make sure that I have the proper heat protectant products.
 Heat styling is a once-a-year thing for me, it’s already been decided.
 Don’t let me scare you, some people have hair that is more resilient to heat damage.
 However, It’s best to not take the chance!